sfc-gh-bmutell/readmissions/README.md

 Capabilities and concepts: worksheet context, stages, SnowSQL, file formats, copy data into table, secure data sharing via Marketplace

 ### Vignette 2: Feature engineering and predictive modeling with Snowpark for Python
+Note: this vignette is available for Hex and JuPyTer notebooks.
 In the second vignette we will use Snowpark for Python to further prepare the data for modeling by imputing missing values.
 We will use stored procedures and user defined functions to train a scikit-learn logistic regression model to predict readmission.
 Once we have our predictive model we will score new patients and prototype how we want to deliver our predictions in a visualization.

 Concepts and capabilities: Snowpark for Python, Snowpark dataframes and dataframe API, SPROC and UDF with custom Python logic in Anaconda sandbox, moving data from Snowflake to Python client, saving Snowpark dataframes as permanent Snowflake tables for reuse